terraform-coop/terraform-provider-foreman/docs/resources/foreman_host.md

 The following arguments are supported:

-- `bmc_success` - (Optional) Tracks the partial state of BMC operations on host creation.
-If these operations fail, the host will be created in Foreman and this boolean will remain `false`.
-On the next `terraform apply` will trigger the host update to pick back up with the BMC operations.
+- `build` - Whether or not this host will be set to build in Foreman.
+If false, create host only and do not manage power states.
+Default is true.
 - `comment` - (Optional) Add additional information about this host.Note: Changes to this attribute will trigger a host rebuild.
 - `compute_attributes` - (Optional) Hypervisor specific VM options.
 Must be a JSON string, as every compute provider has different attributes schema
 - `compute_profile_id` - (Optional)
 - `compute_resource_id` - (Optional, Force New)
 - `domain_id` - (Optional, Force New) ID of the domain to assign to the host.
-- `enable_bmc` - (Optional) Enables PMI/BMC functionality.
+- `enable_bmc` - (Optional) Enables PMI/BMC/LOM functionality.
 On create and update calls, having this enabled will force a host to poweroff, set next boot to PXE and power on.
 Defaults to `false`.
 - `environment_id` - (Optional) ID of the environment to assign to the host.
 - `hostgroup_id` - (Optional, Force New) ID of the hostgroup to assign to the host.
 - `image_id` - (Optional, Force New) ID of an image to be used as base for this host when cloning
 - `interfaces_attributes` - (Optional) Host interface information.
-- `manage_build` - (Optional) REMOVED, please use the new 'managed' key instead.
-Create host only, don't set build status or manage power states
 - `managed` - (Optional) Whether or not this host is managed by Foreman.
 Create host only, don't set build status or manage power states.
 - `medium_id` - (Optional, Force New) ID of the medium mounted on the host.
-- `method` - (Optional, Force New) Chooses a method with which to provision the HostOptions are "build" and "image"
 - `model_id` - (Optional) ID of the hardware model if applicable
 - `name` - (Required, Force New) Host fully qualified domain name.
 - `operatingsystem_id` - (Optional, Force New) ID of the operating system to put on the host.